-Section 2: For children aged from 7 to 12 years old
+For children aged up to 12 years old

 Ollie the Owl is curious about money.
 Every day Ollie sees people and businesses use money to buy and sell all sorts of things.
 So Ollie decided to investigate what money really is and explore how people get it and look at how they spend it.
 Let's join Ollie on a journey, to discover more about money.